docker/docs/content/guides/docker-concepts/building-images/understanding-image-layers.md

 > **Base image definition**
 >
-> A base image is simply an image from which you build on.
-With that definition, any image can be a base image.
-However, some images are specifically intended to be extended, as they provide only a foundation or starting point for an application.
+> A base image is a foundation for building other images.
+It's possible to use any images as a base image.
+However, some images are intentionally created as building blocks, providing a foundation or starting point for an application.
 >
 > In this example, you probably won’t deploy this `node-base` image, as it doesn’t actually do anything yet.
 But, it’s a base you can use for other builds.
 { .tip }